Last Updated on May 31, 2024 by Dave Schoenbeck

-The term “add-on sales” refers to the concept of selling a customer on a product or service that complements the one they’ve already purchased—for example, selling an additional warranty along with an expensive TV.
-Add-ons can be an easy source of income because you’ve already got a buyer who’s interested in your products.
+The term “add-on sales” refers to selling a customer a product or service that complements the one they’ve already purchased—for example, selling an additional warranty and an expensive TV.
+Add-ons can be an easy source of income because you’ve already got a buyer interested in your products.
 If you’re not already doing this with your business, here are 5 tips for learning how to sell add-ons in just 48 hours.

 How to Sell Add-Ons